Research drives high-impact innovation

 The purpose of this study is to evaluate how physical activity and loading during real-world activities are related to symptoms in those with ACL reconstruction.

-Inclusion Criteria: 18-40 years old, ACL reconstruction.
-Participants must have access to a smartphone.
+Inclusion Criteria: 18-40 y.o., who have had their first ACL reconstruction.
+Participants must have access to a smartphone in order to complete daily surveys.

 Preventing Injured Knees from osteoArthritis: Severity Outcomes (PIKASO)